data-dependent/osrs-guides/skilling.md

 There are three types of commands: weak, normal, and strong.
 Weak commands get deleted by any actions that interrupts.
 Since having a strong command in our queue will interrupt us every tick, weak commands get deleted when there is a strong command queued.
 Note that interfaces also get closed by interruptions, which is written in Henke's model, earlier than the queue.
 An example of a command being deleted appears often in wintertodt.
 Most fletches there are weak commands, while the damage is a strong command.
 Almost all client input also interrupts: a good quick test for whether a command is weak in the queue is whether rearranging items in our inventory deletes it.

 We now discuss the use of the queue in skilling.
 Weak commands are used most commonly in skilling.

 Skilling actions not based on interactions tend to happen in the queue.
-For example, making herb tar uses a weak command in our queue: in client input on the tick after we click a low leveled herb onto swamp tar, the skilling tick will be set if the skilling timer is nonpositive, then a command to complete the make on the skilling tick will be placed as a weak command in our queue.
+For example, making herb tar uses a weak command in our queue.
+After being afk for some time, if we use tar on an herb, a weak command will be put into our queue to complete the make in three attempts.
+If we don't do any actions which interrupt, the herb tar will be made.
 Recall that we can quickly test that making herb tar is indeed a weak command since rearranging our inventory cancels the action.

 The queue is also used for repetitive actions in skilling, such as in fletching, potion making, cooking, wintertodt brazier feeding, smithing, and crafting.
 For most of these, the first action occurs in client input if the first action happens on the tick after the click, then later actions occur from the queue.
 In all of these examples, the commands are weak.